orrortega/orrortega.github.io/index.md

 </div>
 ---

-I am Statistical Ecologist working as a Lecturer in Statistics at the University of Kent.
+I am Statistical Ecologist working as a Lecturer in Statistics at the University of Exeter.
 My research involves the deveopment and use of complex spatio‐temporal statistical models, geographic information systems (GIS), and working collaboratively in a multi‐disciplinary environment.

 My research interests include: